 To obtain a permit:

 1) Fill out a land disturbing permit application.

 2) Be sure to provide clear, specific directions to your site.
 Inadequate directions may delay the processing of your permit.

-3) If building a residence, submit a copy of your Virginia Department of Health Permit or Certification Letter providing evidence of an approved septic system.
+3) If building a residence, submit a copy of your Virginia Department of Health Permit or Safe Adequate and Proper (SAP) approvals providing evidence of an approved septic system.
 Contact the King and Queen Health Department for an application and more information at 785-6154.

 4) Submit approval from VDOT for your proposed driveway if your drive will enter from a state road.

 5) For residential projects: On a copy of a survey or plat of your property, draw the limits of your proposed clearing, grading, or other land disturbance and provide dimensions of the area to be disturbed.
 Also known as the "in lieu of" land disturbance application/permit.